johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 ## Todo List

-Get rid of unencrypted files that hold private keys and make keystore files instead.
+Done: Get rid of unencrypted files that hold private keys and make keystore files instead.

 Search SD Card for instances of private key using grep.
 Check History file and the node history file as well.